wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Began cleaning up my spreadsheet program, setting the filename dynamically by reading all files in the directory.
 Also watched some videos coming out of KubeCon19, did some industry reading, and setup VIM with code snippets - I think I'm ok now to _not_ keep typing `fmt.Printf(...)` char by char :).
 Or `if err != nil {...}`...

 **Thoughts:** Little things make the difference, probably should have invested the time to optomise VIM a bit sooner!

+---
+## Day 53, November 24, 2019

+**Today's Progress:** Started reading about `k3s` and serverless approaches, and I want to get into the Kubernetes realm; Docker and Kubernetes' being built in Go was a major factor in my deciding to learn the language - I see (from a distance) the impact both technologies are having in the enterprise applications / data center spaces.

+**Thoughts:** Why doesn't my Mac have `systemd`?